pmarguinaud/fxtran-acdc/doc/Fxtran::Util.md

 Update a file with new contents.
 Do do write to the file if its content did not change.

-## addVersion

-Add `git` commit hash of fxtran-acdc to the bottom of a generated file.

 ## runCommand

 Run an external command, save the command to a file